MichaelCurrin/github-reporting-py/docs/usage.md

 Follow in the instructions in this section to run the scripts in this project.

 **Reports**
 - [Demo reports](#demo-reports) - A few simple scripts which demonstrate how doing queries and processing results work.
 The content of the results is of limited value.
-- [Query runner](#query-runner) - Run arbitrary GQL queries (with paging and variables) then view or store the output.
+- [Query runner](#query-runner) - Run arbitrary GQL queries with variables then view or store the output.
 - [CSV Reports](#csv-reports)
     - [Repo summary reports](#repo-summary-reports) - Get metadata about reports or counts of commits.
     - [Commit reports](#commit-reports) - Get the _git_ commit history across multiple repos and to see how your organization or team members contribute.